1998 Open Gaz de France – Doubles

-Martina Hingis and Jana Novotná were the defending champions but only Novotná competed that year with Manon Bollegraf.
+Martina Hingis and Jana Novotná were the defending champions but only Novotná competed that year, partnered with Manon Bollegraf.

 Bollegraf and Novotná lost in the semifinals to Anna Kournikova and Larisa Savchenko.

 Sabine Appelmans and Miriam Oremans won in the final 1–6, 6–3, 7–6(7–3) against Kournikova and Savchenko.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.